stillwater-sc/universal/README.md

 # Structure of the tree

 The universal library contains a set of functionality groups to deal with different number systems.
-In the examples shows above, we have seen the ".../universal/posit" group and its test suite, ".../universal/tests/posit".
+In the examples shown above, we have seen the ".../universal/posit" group and its test suite, ".../universal/tests/posit".
 Here is a complete list:

 - *universal/posit* - contains the implementation of the posit number system
 - *universal/valid* - contains the implementation of the valid number system